 Why I give so much of my knowledge away for free

 I get people asking me sometimes: “Why do you give so much information away for free in your Facebook group, and in your blog posts?”
-It is true, I share a lot of knowledge and tips on how to market your business, and I don’t ask anything in return (well, a few likes are always welcome!).
+It is true, as a business mentor for artists, creatives and other small businesses, I share a lot of knowledge and tips on how to market your business, and I don’t ask anything in return (well, a few likes are always welcome!).
 Why do I do this?
 Doesn’t that mean that nobody will buy from me, because they can get it for free?

 I am going to say something that may surprise you a little.
 Giving away stuff for free, or sharing your knowledge freely with potential clients, is something that can help you in growing your business.
 This sounds a bit contradicting, doesn’t it?
 After all, you want people to pay for your services, otherwise you may as well give it all up.
 But I am a creative business coach, and sharing my expertise online for free, is something I do on purpose.
 I tell you why, and how you can use this too in building your audience.

 Building trust, authority and connection

 So I have my website, with all my coaching and training offers, and my pages that explain what I do and for whom.
 All very clear, and hopefully interesting for my target audience.
 But I don’t automatically get lots of clients calling me up each day to say they want to work with me.
 This takes time, and especially, a lot of effort.
 Because, you know why?
 People don’t know me yet.
 They don’t know who I am, how I work and why my services are something that is worth investing in.
 That all needs nurturing.
 Not in a sleazy, or dishonest way, but in a way that helps potential clients understand that by working with me, they are going to earn more money as a creative.

 And to help them on that journey from follower to client, I give them lots of value.
 For free.